-If you do find signs your cat has lice, there are a few home remedies you can use, as long as your cat does not seem very weak, which may be caused by blood loss in a severe lice infestation.
+If you do find signs your cat has lice, there are a few home remedies you can use.
+Use these home remedies as long as your cat is not exhibiting extreme weakness — a sign of anemia — which may be caused by blood loss in a severe lice infestation.
 If you suspect anemia, take your kitten to your vet immediately and have it treated with the strongest medications available to get rid of the lice and build up your kitten's red blood cell supply.

 Wash your cat with conditioner and dry him slightly so his fur is damp.
 Place the comb at the kitten's head and brush down his back toward his tail.
 Clean the comb in between each stroke by rinsing it under running water.
 Brush the entire kitten's coat in sections with the comb until you can no longer see any lice or eggs on the comb after brushing.
 Repeat this process two to three times a week for four weeks to ensure you remove all lice eggs and lice from the kitten.

 One-hundred percent pure olive oil helps remove lice naturally from kittens.
 Place your kitten in a tub or wash basin.
 Cover your cat's fur in olive oil, taking care to rub it thoroughly into the cat's coat.
 Allow the olive oil to penetrate the cat's fur and skin for 15 minutes.
 As the oil penetrates the hair, the lice will slip free.
 Rinse the cat with water and apply a natural shampoo to its coat.
 Repeat this process twice a week for three weeks until the lice have completed their life cycle and you notice no more lice on the kitten's coat.

 Common dish soap is a gentle, alternative treatment for cat lice.
 Fill a tub or wash basin with dish soap and warm water.
 Gently place your kitten into the tub and wash its coat with the sudsy water.
 Let the kitten sit in the mixture for 10 minutes.
 Drain the tub and rinse the kitten with warm, clean water.
 Repeat these baths twice a week for three weeks.
-After this or other baths, wash the kitten's bedding, carpets and furniture with borax powder to kill lice that may be remaining in the environment and to prevent your cat from becoming re-infected.
+After this or other baths, wash the kitten's bedding, carpets, and furniture with borax powder to kill lice that may be remaining in the environment and to prevent your cat from becoming re-infected.